 Darrel’s treatment was extremely complex.
-During one operation, Mr Heidari had to deform Darrel’s leg to put it in a position where the skin of his leg could heal.
+During one operation, Professor Heidari had to deform Darrel’s leg to put it in a position where the skin of his leg could heal.

 After each operation, Darrel spent about three weeks in hospital and was then discharged with a PICC line for him to continue with intravenous antibiotics at home.